devinit/digital-platform/README.md

 3) Development Data Hub site map that shows the location where each .csv from [country-year](https://github.com/devinit/digital-platform/tree/development/country-year) is used is missing.
 This document should also state who the analyst responsible for each manually created file is.
 All .csv files populated from the PostgreSQL DB are looked after by @dw8547.

+4) Not sure if these concepts (and the corresponding .csv data files, if exist) are needed:

+- dfis-out
+- dfis-out-dev
+- ethiopia-nigeria-r3
+- ethiopia-nigeria-r7
+- fdi-out
+- in-oof-net
+- long-debt-disbursement-in
+- long-debt-net-official-in
+- oda-capital-repayments
+- oda-interest-payments
+- remittances
+- ssc-out

+If they are used somewhere, they are out of data.
+If not, remove.
+Clear up with @epicallan.

 # Staging

 Staging data is currently auto deployed on a server at http://data.devinit.org:8888/#!/.